Paris Fashion Week: Valentino sports a sumptuous study in black, while McGirr reveals his debut with McQueen - ExBulletin

 The house's iconic looks have been reinvented with a modern touch: a voluminous black rosette adorning one sleeve, or the delicate teasing of the skin under silk ruffles, without forgetting the sporty A-line skirts enhanced with tubular ruffles.

-Although the feathers, leathers, sequins and lace provided subtle textural tensions, they did not provide enough dynamism to prevent the collection from falling into the perennial danger of such a themed show. single color: feel a single note.
+Although the feathers, leathers, sequins and lace provided subtle textural tensions, they did not provide enough dynamism to prevent the collection from falling into the danger of such a single-themed show. color: feel a single note.

 Nonetheless, the series of dresses that closed the collection was a sublime study in chic, like an exquisite floor-sweeping sheer chiffon gown.
-Delicate balls poetically dot all around, like a constellation of black stars.
+Delicate dotted balls were poetically dotted there like a constellation of black stars.

 The pressure was palpable for McGirr, the relatively unknown 35-year-old Dublin-born designer, to unveil in this debut album a vision and identity after 14 illustrious years of Sarah Burton.
 Burton, who parted ways with McQueen last season, had embedded her narrative within the brand's darkly romantic ethos after the sudden and tragic deaths of its visionary founders, leaving big shoes to fill.